ropensci/roweb/tutorials/ecoengine_tutorial.md

 The Berkeley Ecoengine ([http://ecoengine.berkeley.edu](http://ecoengine.berkeley.edu)) provides an open API to a wealth of museum data contained in the [Berkeley natural history museums](https://bnhm.berkeley.edu/).
 This R package provides a programmatic interface to this rich repository of data allowing for the data to be easily analyzed and visualized or brought to bear in other contexts.
-This vignette provides a brief overview of the package's capabilities.
+This vignette provides a brief overview of the packages capabilities.

 The API documentation is available at [http://ecoengine.berkeley.edu/developers/](http://ecoengine.berkeley.edu/developers/).
 As with most APIs it is possible to query all the available endpoints that are accessible through the API itself.
 Ecoengine has something similar.